 Ciara headed to Nepal in August 2019 to trek the Great Himalaya Trail, traversing the country from West to East.
 She and her team completed walking at the end of November, after 91 days and covering 1,300km, including 17 points above 5,000m.
 Read her story here, her journey blog here and see her video here.

 Brodie Miller from Normanhurst Rover Crew was granted the Award for 2019 and solo hiked over 300km of the John Muir Trail in the Sierra Nevada mountain range of California in July and August.
 Read about Brodie’s trek here

 Hugh Percival from Normanhurst Rover Crew and Will Wade from Turramurra Rover Crew were each granted the Award for 2020.

-Will plans to travel to Mexico in 2021 or 2022 to embark on advanced cave diver training in the Yucutan Cenotes, near Cancún.
+Will plans to travel to Mexico in 2022 to embark on advanced cave diver training in the Yucutan Cenotes, near Cancún.
 This area is world-renowned as some of the best cave systems for divers.
 Will also intends to meet with local Rovers, and bring back his experience and passion to benefit others in Scouting with an interest in diving.